 Marketing communication must be clearly distinguishable as such.
-When a medium presents news and other editorial matter to the public together with marketing communication, it should be ensured that the marketing communication is readily distinguishable as such.
+In the media and in the marketing communication when news and other editorial matter are presented to the public, it should be ensured that the marketing communication is readily distinguishable as such.